Update-Free On-Policy Steering via Verifiers: Experiments

 \subsection{On-policy vs off-policy rollouts}

-Inspired by~\cite{nakamoto2024steering}, we seek to answer the question of how important \textit{on-policy} data is for the efficacy of our method.
-We thus, conduct a set of experiments that leverage rollouts of one policy to steer a different base policy.
-More specifically, we trained a second set of base diffusion policies for low dimensional Transport and Square.
+Beyond base efficacy, the question arises how important \textit{on-policy} data is for UF-OPS steering.
+To answer it, we conduct a set of experiments that leverage rollouts of one policy to steer a different base policy.

+\textbf{Implementation details}.
+We train a second set of base diffusion policies for low-dimensional Transport and Square.
 For these, we use the absolute action proficient human (PH) Robomimic datasets~\cite{mandlekar2021matters}.
 For fairness, we keep all the parameters of the base policy and verifier training the same.

 Subsequently, we choose the simple Best-of-N steering strategy and attempt to guide the MH policy using the verifiers derived from rollouts from the PH policy and vice versa.
-As expected, the base PH policies perform better than their MH counterparts given they are trained on fewer but higher quality demonstrations.
+As expected, the base PH policies perform better than their MH counterparts as they are trained on fewer but higher-quality demonstrations.
 Therefore, the verifiers trained on rollouts from PH versus MH are off-policy with respect to one another.
-Ablation results are presented in \autoref{tab:ph_mh_ablation}.

-We conclude that on-policy rollouts for verifier training and steering play a critical role in the success of the method.
-Training a verifier on rollouts from a better policy (PH) and using it to steer a policy derived from noisier data does not improve success rates and sometimes even regresses performance.
-Similarly, training a verifier on rollouts from a policy derived from noisier data and using it to steer a policy trained on cleaner data also fails to boost performance.
-This highlights how offline data collected from other policies are not suitable for improving policy performance via inference-time steering.
+\textbf{Results}.
+Experimental results are presented in \autoref{tab:ph_mh_ablation}.
+As no variant clearly improves base performance, we conclude that access to on-policy rollouts is crucial for UF-OPS.
+This highlights that data collected from other policies is not suitable for improving performance via steering.